-In 2008, a website was born that unveiled New York’s social scene through pictures of parties.
-Guest of a Guest is the brainchild of Rachelle Hruska (along with co-founder Cameron Winklevoss) who noticed that many NYC party-goers would crash at other people’s Hamptons homes in the summer.
+In 2008, Guest of a Guest was born as a website that would show party-goers what New York’s social scene had to offer through pictures.
+Rachelle Hruska (with the help of co-founder Cameron Winklevoss) came up with the idea after noticing that many people in NYC would crash at other people’s Hampton’s homes during the summer.
 As Rachelle explained to The Wall Street Journal, “Everyone was a guest of a guest.”
-Guest of a Guest boomed into a destination for coverage of parties and people not only in NYC, but also in LA, DC, and of course, the Hamptons.
+In other words, everyone felt welcomed and connected.
+This is what made Guest of a Guest so popular; it wasn’t just NYC parties and people that were featured, but LA, DC, and the Hamptons as well.

-Rachelle is as much a savvy New York entrepreneur as a down to earth Nebraska native who studied psychology and pre-med.
-When asked if she had always been an extroverted party-goer, she replied that she still doesn’t think of herself that way.
-In the midst of all the glitz and glam, Rachelle is most at home with her husband and son in Montauk enjoying “the actual physical paper outside with coffee” and early nights to bed with books.
+Rachelle is both a successful New York entrepreneur and a relatable Nebraska native who studied psychology and pre-med.
+When asked if she had always been an extroverted party-goer, she replied that even today, she doesn’t think of herself in that light.
+In the middle of all the hustle and bustle, Rachelle is most content with her husband and son in Montauk.
+She enjoys reading physical books while drinking coffee outdoors, followed by an early bedtime.

-Levo has the scoop on how Rachelle is redefining the social scene and “showing up to parties with a purpose.”
+Levo gives us an inside look at how Rachelle is shaking up the social scene by “attending parties with a purpose.”

 Current Location: New York